9 Clues That You May Be Dealing With a Psychopath

 Philosophers can play a valuable role here in discerning the consequences of all of these findings for our attempts to build an ethical society.
 Several questions need addressing: What does the possibility that psychopathy is genetic say about human nature?
-What steps can we take to “correct” psychopaths, and which is the most ethical?
+What steps can we take to “correct” psychopaths, and which are the most ethical?
 If it is true that psychopaths have damaged or abnormal brains, can we hold them responsible for what they do?
 Are there degrees of psychopathy, so that normal people may possess psychopathic traits?

 Birbaumer, N, Veit, R, Lotze, M, Erb, M, Hermann, C., Grodd, W., and Flor, H. 2005.
 Deficient fear conditioning in psychopath: a functional magnetic resonance imaging study.
 Archives of General Psychiatry 62: 799-805.

 Cleckley, Hervey.
 1941.
 The Mask of Sanity.
 C. V. Mosby Co.